stasyanko/news-aggregator/README.md

 ### Starting the project:

+First, copy and rename .env.test.example to .env.test and .env.example to .env.

+You need to get api key from https://newsapi.org and set NEWS_API_KEY variable in .env and .env.test to your value.

 To start the project, it is advisable to have symfony cli installed.
 You can start the project list this:

 `symfony serve`